 We see design as a strategic tool.
+The background work is crucial.
+Only by uncovering insights, understanding the organisation, its past, its competitors, the industry, its ambitions and its audiences, can you begin to create solutions.
+It’s because of this homework – leading to a concise and exact definition of the problem – that a clever, elegant solution becomes possible.
 We help brands determine what to make and do, why it’s worth doing and how to innovate contextually, both immediately and over the long term.
 This process involves the interplay between design and business strategy.
-The studio was founded by Jay Flaxman, a creative with a rich and varied design pedigree.
-Jay is passionate about delivering hard-working, strategic design, and is a seasoned practitioner in creating holistic brand experiences that frame a message or entity and are ruthlessly consistent from every angle.
+The studio collaborates with some of the industry’s leading creatives and thinkers of contemporary culture.

 Immersing himself in the varied cultures of the brands he’s asked to collaborate with, Jay enjoys the opportunity to help shape both verbal and visual language, often being invited to contribute at the earliest stages of brand or product development.

 Jay’s early work was Influenced by his contemporaries; Peter Saville, Neville Brody, and Michael Bierut, designers responsible for defining the visual culture of the 1980’s and 90’s.
 His sensibilities also embraced the work of luminaries such as Paul Rand, Josef Müller-Brockmann and Alan Fletcher.

 Early work for the fashion and music industry went against the grain of the over-saturated ‘grunge’ approach to design that was prevalent in the early 90’s.
 Instead Jay’s style owed more to the clean, stripped down aesthetic of the European school of design and communication, paring down copy and breathing white space into his work.

 In 1999 Jay was invited to lead a twenty member strong design department of disruptive US Telecommunications brand Euphony in the UK.
-This two year long position saw him deliver campaigns for the company’s landline, mobile and internet provisions, the latter at a time when new services were pioneers of the World Wide Web.
+This two year long position saw him deliver campaigns for the company’s landline, mobile and internet provisions, the latter at a time when new brands were pioneers of the World Wide Web.

 Today Jay’s entrepreneurial approach to branding fuels his pursuit of new creative partnerships.
 One of the most diverse portfolios in the industry underscores his ability to craft a universally understood brand language within a wide variety of contexts.
 In 2001 he formed renowned agency Spring & Mercer.
-The agency would have two incarnations over its 13 year history; expanding to include interior architecture and interiors in 2010, a response to the demand for a holistic design language beyond branding.
+The agency would have two incarnations over its 13 year history; expanding to include interior architecture and interiors in 2010 as a response to the demand for a holistic design language beyond branding.